oracle/terraform-kubernetes-installer/README.md

   - Using more realistic workloads in integration tests.
 - Get idempotency working (rerunning Ansible currently results in "changes"), and enable idempotency test in Gitlab CI.
 - Add a CD pipeline for deploying to live environments.
+- Enforce specific versions of Terraform and Terragrunt.
+- Convert pipelines to Wercker.

 ## Repository Structure